AdobeDocs/certification.en/help/certifications/aem/aem-p-foundations.md

 * The awarenes of frameworks and libraries in AEM
 * An understanding of the AEM development life cycle

- Additionally, if you're familiar with the following technologies and environments:
+ Additionally, you should be familiar with the following technologies and environments:

 * Maven
 * Git